cqse/teamscale-jacoco-agent/agent/USAGE.md

   ```
   More information on the test details can be found in TEST_IMPACT_ANALYSIS_DOC.

 - `[POST] /test/end/{externalId}` Signals to the agent that the test with the given externalId has just finished.
+  Optionally the query can have a `result` query parameter attached to indicate the test execution result.
+It can be
+  set to one of the following values: `PASSED`, `IGNORED`, `SKIPPED`, `FAILURE`, `ERROR`.
+Additionally the last three
+  values can have additional information attached to the body of the request with a stacktrace for example.

 - `[POST] /dump` Makes the agent dump all collected artifacts to the configured output location (file system or Teamscale).